nanoporetech/modkit/book/src/intro_edge_filter.md

 ## Example usages

-### call mods with the estimated threshold and ignore modification calls within 100 base pairs of the ends of the reads
+### Call mods with the estimated threshold and ignore modification calls within 100 base pairs of the ends of the reads
 ```
 modkit call-mods <in.bam> <out.bam> --edge-filter 100
 ```